Sunday, February 1, 2026

 Finally, here are some changes to the Chief that happened after 1956:

-Here we see the eastbound Chief behind F-units on Sullivan's Curve in 1965:
+Here's a nice shot of the eastbound Chief behind F-units on Sullivan's Curve in 1965:

 Here's another view of the 1960s Chief on Sullivan's Curve, this time from above: